teejclark/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-T.J.
-Clark is a Ph.D. candidate in the Wildlife Biology Program at the University of Montana.
+Hello!
+I'm a Ph.D. candidate in the Wildlife Biology Program at the University of Montana.
 I'm broadly interested in population, community, and conservation ecology, with a focus on developing quanitative methods to conserve and manage wildlife.